Can I use public transportation to get to and from UBalt?

 Absolutely.
-UB is well served by public transportation options like the MTA Light Rail, Metro Subway and bus system as well as MARC commuter rail, Amtrak, the Charm City Circulator and MTA Bus from Penn Station, just a block from campus.
+UBalt is well served by public transportation options like the MTA Light Rail, Metro Subway and bus system as well as MARC commuter rail, Amtrak, the Charm City Circulator and MTA Bus from Penn Station, just a block from campus.
 The Bolt Bus, with direct service to New York City, leaves from Maryland Avenue, half a block north of campus.

 Is parking available at transit stops?